AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 Release Notes
 =======================================

-R4.7.450 (coming soon, a patch release of 4.7)
+R4.7.473 (a patch release of 4.7)
 ================================================

  - **Palo Alto VM-Series Bootstrap function support** allows firewall instance to retrieve initial VM-Series configuration and policies stored in S3 bucket.
+The use case is to improve automation by allowing the VM-Series to load the initial policy configuration.
+For more information, refer to `VM-Series Bootstrap integration. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#example-configuration-for-bootstrap>`_
  - **Palo Alto VM-Series Panorama integration** allows firewall instances to be managed by Panorama.
+The use case is to have Panorama to centrally manage all firewall deployment both on-prem and in the cloud.
+For more information, refer to `Panorama integration. <https://docs.aviatrix.com/HowTos/paloalto_API_setup.html#managing-vm-series-by-panorama>`_
  - **EIP Allocation for Transit Gateway** allows a Transit Gateway to be associated with an already allocated EIP.
+The use case is to manage the Aviatrix gateway EIP the same way you would manage your EC2 deployment EIPs, as they are all in the same pool.
+ - **Insane Mode Gateway Resizing** allows you to resize Insane Mode gateway after it is launched.
+This provides the flexibility of to manage instance cost when running Insane Mode.

 R4.7.419 (Patch release of 4.7 on 6/24/2019)
 ===============================================